vanandrew/brainextractor/README.md

 2002 Nov;17(3):143-55. doi: 10.1002/hbm.10062.
 PMID: 12391568; PMCID: PMC6871816.
 ```

+This code was originally made for a [course project](https://www.cse.wustl.edu/~taoju/cse554/).

 https://user-images.githubusercontent.com/3641187/190677589-be019bc6-60e4-4e96-8c71-266285ab0755.mp4

 ## Install

-To install, simply use `pip` to install this repo:
+To install, use `pip` to install this repo:

 ```
 # install from pypi